-The Giant Swing was an integral part of the old annual rice harvest festivities, with groups of men riding it to its full 80ft height as they attempted to grab bags of silver coins.
-Unsurprisingly, a few too many fatalities put an end to the custom, but the magnificent teak arch is still standing and part of much simpler, safer thanksgiving ceremonies in the modern day.
+The Giant Swing was an integral part of the old annual rice harvest festivities when groups of men rode it to its full 80ft height, as they attempted to grab bags of silver coins.
+Unsurprisingly, a few too many fatalities put an end to the custom.
+The magnificent teak arch, however, is still standing and forms part of much safer thanksgiving ceremonies in the modern day.

 Wat Suthat consists of the main temple or wihan, the cloisters and the monks quarters, all set within a rectangular 10 acre walled grounds.

 The temple itself is dominated by a huge bronze Buddha, some 25ft in height, that sits at one end of the building.
-Around it, the wall paintings, restored 30 years ago, depict the 24 previous lives of Buddha according to the Jakarta Tales, whilst the frescoes on the columns and ceilings depict early historical scenes of Bangkok life.
+Around it, the wall paintings, restored 30 years ago, depict the 24 previous lives of Buddha according to the Jakarta Tales.
+The frescoes on the columns and ceilings depict early historical scenes of Bangkok life.